2RDJ: Current

 2RDJ-FM broadcasts around 80 hours a week of locally produced programs, supplemented by content from the CBAA National Program stream.
 The station has two studios, each fully capable of live-to-air stereo broadcasts.
 Broadcast power is currently 100 watts ERP with the entire station, transmitter, and antenna mast co-located in the Woodstock Building, Burwood.
 The station also delivers its programs worldwide via the internet 24/7 on www.radio2rdj.com.
 The station is funded mainly through sponsorship contributions, member subscriptions, and occasional grants and donations.

 2RDJ-FM normally operates four or five outside broadcasts (OBs) each year, in support of (Sydney) Inner West community events such as fairs, local Council festivals, and carnivals.
 Special programs produced live at these OBs replace normal weekend programming and allow the community to meet 2RDJ personalities.

-2RDJ-FM is proud to have several highly popular voices among its presenter line-up including June Donovan, John Elwell, John Dale, Neil Lithgow, Rob Langley, and Bryan Vaughan, Audrey Wacks, and James Williams, as well as the ethnic program presenters including the Ireland Calling crew led by Catherine Crosse, and Tina King-Garde.
+2RDJ-FM is proud to have several highly popular voices among its presenter line-up including June Donovan, John Elwell, John Dale, Camilo Piovesan, Rob Langley, and Bryan Vaughan, Audrey Wacks, and James Williams, as well as the ethnic program presenters including the Ireland Calling crew led by Catherine Crosse, and Tina King-Garde.

 2RDJ-FM's program schedule is available on the station's website.